Route Planner

 - Action buttons for managing your route list.

-- A dynamic list of destination systems.
+- A dynamic list of destination systems with jump counts.

 - Automatic pathfinding based on wormhole and gate connections.